-3.4 The Head teacher
+3.4 The Principal

-The Head teacher will ensure that the DSL is a member of the school's leadership team and their role of DSL will be explicit in their job description.
-The Head teacher will ensure that the DSL will have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings -and/or to support other staff to do so - and to contribute to the assessment of children.
+The Principal will ensure that the DSL is a member of the school's leadership team and their role of DSL will be explicit in their job description.
+The Principal will ensure that the DSL will have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and interagency meetings -and/or to support other staff to do so - and to contribute to the assessment of children.
 The DSL's lead responsibility will not be delegated.